clj-commons/pretty/README.md

 # io.aviso.columns

-The columnar namespace is what's used by the exceptions namespace to format the exceptions, properties, and stack traces.
+The columns namespace is what's used by the exceptions namespace to format the exceptions, properties, and stack traces.

-The `format-columns` function is provided with a number of column definitions that describes the width and justification of the columns, and returns a function that accepts a StringWriter (such as `*out*`) and the column values.
+The `format-columns` function is provided with a number of column definitions, each of which describes the width and justification of a column.
+Some column definitions are just a string to be written for that column, such as a column seperator.
+`format-columns` returns a function that accepts a StringWriter (such as `*out*`) and the column values.

 `write-rows` takes the function provided by `format-columns`, plus a set of functions to extract column values, plus a seq of rows.
 In most cases, the rows are maps, and the extraction functions are keywords (isn't Clojure